How Do I Set Up a Lighting Console “Show Computer”?

 If you keep your show computer clean and fresh of applications, it will run much faster and be much more stable!

 Now, if you’ve already got your PC setup or want to remove extra applications that came with your PC, you need a reset.
-Thankfully, as of Windows 10, that is very simple to do!
+Thankfully, as of Windows 10 and 11, that is very simple to do!

 Updates

-Always keep your console up to date with the latest Windows/Mac updates and console software updates.
+Always keep your console up to date with the latest Windows/Mac updates and console software updates if you plan to connect it to the internet.
 Now, everybody hates automatic updates, and for good reason!
 You never want them happening in the middle of your show or programming time!

-However, Windows 10 does offer the ability to set “Active Hours”, which are times that Windows will NOT install updates!
+However, Windows 10 and 11 do offer the ability to set “Active Hours”, which are times that Windows will NOT install updates!
 Do a quick web search to find the current way to do this – it will help you greatly!
 At the time of this writing, you can set up to 18 hours of “Active Hours”, which is enough for most shows…

 However, if you’re in the middle of a show run/tour, do not update your system or console software – you never know what could go wrong with an update and leave your show PC useless!